canonical/ubuntu-boards-documentation/explanations/piboot-ab.rst

 ==================

-If required, the double-boot can be avoided by using the :manpage:`piboot-try(8)` command.
+If required, the double-boot can be avoided by using the ``piboot-try`` command.
 This has a number of options that can be used to check the status of boot assets, to force a reboot into the "tryboot" mode immediately, to restore prior state, and reset failed assets.